Tuesday is for Prayer

 WA: Logos Research Systems, Inc.

 A season is coming.
-We have just come through a great season of celebration of the birth of Christ and the announcement of of good news for all peoples.
-Winter has been brutal for most of the country this year.
-But Spring is coming.
-Let’s make this Spring a season that begins to renew our commitment to prayer.
+We are entering a great season of celebration of the birth of Christ and the announcement of of good news for all peoples.
+Winter has had a brutal start for most of the country this year.
+But Spring will come.
+Let’s make this season a renewal of our commitment to prayer.
 Let’s lead our people into the throne room of God.
 Here’s just a few practical suggestions.

 - Train your elders to pray.
 It will help both you and them.